Alvin Davis: Major leagues

-California Angels
+California Angels and Kintetsu Buffaloes

 After eight years in Seattle, Davis signed a one-year, $800,000 contract with the California Angels on February 14, 1992.
 In 40 games with the Angels in a platoon role, he hit .250 with no homers and 16 RBI.
-Davis had two hits in his final major league game, but was released after only a half season in late June.
-He soon joined the Kintetsu Buffaloes of Osaka in Japan, and appeared in 40 games in the Pacific League, batting .275 with five home runs and 12 RBI.
+Davis had two hits in his final major league game but was released after only a half season in late June.
+He soon joined the Kintetsu Buffaloes of Osaka, Japan and appeared in 40 games in the Pacific League, batting .275 with five home runs and 12 RBI.

 Personal life

-Davis lives in his hometown of Riverside with his wife Kim; they have three children.
-Davis has been a volunteer at Cornerstone Fellowship Bible Church in Riverside, California for the past nine years overseeing the church's finances and has served as a member of the church's elder board for over 20 years.
-He has also previously coached baseball at Martin Luther King High School for ten years.
+Davis lives in his hometown of Riverside with his wife.
+They have three children.
+Davis has been a volunteer at Cornerstone Fellowship Bible Church in Riverside overseeing the church's finances and has served as a member of the church's elder board for over 20 years.
+He has also previously coached baseball at Martin Luther King High School in Riverside for ten years.
 After his father's death in 1970, Davis and his mother Mylie had a very close relationship, and she relocated from Riverside to Tempe when he was in college.

 In 1997, Davis was inducted into the Seattle Mariners Hall of Fame.

-In 2012, Davis returned to the Seattle Mariners organization as a roving minor league instructor.
+In 2012, Davis returned to the Seattle Mariners as a roving minor league instructor.

-His niece is professional wrestler Candice LeRae.